Ltnnoor/goodnews/README.md

     <div id="news" class="news-container">
         <p>Good news!
 You now have less than a 0.001% chance of being hit by a cyclist.</p>
         <p>Good news!
 Your company will not be sold to fake Khaleejis.</p>
         <p>Good news!
-Noor is not going to any visa-required countries.</p>
+Noor is not going to any visa-required countries and is also having drinks with very cool people at her place tonight 7.30pm onwards !.</p>
     </div>

     <script>